 In the end, eyelash extensions and spray tanning should not be seen as mutually exclusive services.
 You can enjoy both and keep your eyelash extensions in place at the same time.

 It is important to follow recommendations if you choose to get your lashes done before your spray tan on the same day.
-The most important one is to wait for the curing period of your lash adhesive before washing of the tanning solution.
+The most important one is to wait for the curing period of your lash adhesive before washing the tanning solution.

 Hopefully, this article has answered all your questions about spray tanning and eyelash extensions!
 If you have anything on your mind, please let me know in the comments below.